sjanzou/pecos/documentation/applications.rst

 ====================

 Pecos can be customized for specific applications.
-Python scripts can be added to initialize data and add data from models.
+Python scripts can be added to initialize data and add application specific models.
 Additional quality control tests can be added by inheriting from the PerformanceMonitoring class.

 PV system monitoring